fabian-hk/dnssec_scanner/README.md

 2. Warns about misconfiguration
 3. Gives detailed error messages if the domain could not be validated
+4. Returns the protected and unprotected RR sets for the domain name as ``dns.rrset.RRset`` types from ``dnspython``
+5. Proof with NSEC or NSEC3 that a domain name does not exist as well as that DNSSEC is not available in a zone

 ## Mechanics
 - Starts at a root zone server and searches for an SOA record